mararap/minishell/docs/02-working history.md

 ## Interactive mode matters

-In `src/shell/main.c`, your shell detects whether it is attached to a terminal:
+In `src/shell/main.c`, our shell detects whether it is attached to a terminal:

 ```c
 if (isatty(STDIN_FILENO) && isatty(STDERR_FILENO))